Amazon Fire TV is Amazon's powerful new streaming box

 So that's film and music, what about gaming?
 Describing games consoles as too expensive and Apple TV's mirroring efforts as laughable, Larsen said, "With Fire TV we thought of games right from the beginning - fun immersive games at affordable prices."

-There's an optional extra of the Amazon Fire Game Controller, that will set you back $40 and comes with some Amazon Coins to spend on games (the average price of which is $1.85).
+There's an optional extra of the Amazon Fire Game Controller, that will set you back US$40 (about AU$43.27) and comes with some Amazon Coins to spend on games (the average price of which is US$1.85, or AU$2.02).

 Amazon also gave a sneak peek of the first game it's making itself at Amazon Game Studios, Sev Zero.

-The Amazon Fire TV price is set at $99 in the US, and it's available from today.
-No word yet on other countries, but we'd imagine that price will translate to £100 in the UK when the box makes it across the pond.
+The Amazon Fire TV price is set at US$99 (about AU$107.09) for Statesiders, and it's available from today.
+No word yet on other countries, but we'd imagine that price will translate to AU$110 to AU$150 in Australia - if the box makes it across the Pacific.